-- To support initiatives that remove barriers and promote or increase equitable access to powerful relationships between companies and their customers enriched by loyalty.
+- To support initiatives that remove barriers and promote or increase equitable access to our services.

 - To promote a healthy, barrier-free work environment where employees can participate fully in all aspects of their job.

-- To be a great place to work and celebrate our people by creating a rewarding and meaningful experience that is accessible to all employees, associates, customers, stakeholders and people with disabilities.
+- To be a great place to work and celebrate our people by creating a rewarding and meaningful experience that is accessible to all Associates, Collectors and Partners.

-- To maintain a comprehensive Accessibility Policy and a Five-year Accessibility Plan.
+- To maintain a comprehensive Accessibility Policy and a multi-year Accessibility Plan.

 - To provide, through our ongoing work, a range of accessibility services and support for people with disabilities.

-- To ensure that our information and communications to employees, associates, customers and stakeholders are accessible.
+- To ensure that our information and communications to Associates, Collectors and Partners are accessible.

 LoyaltyOne has been in compliance with the Accessible Customer Service Standards Regulation since 2012.
 We continue to ensure that in our day-to-day activities, we fulfill all the requirements of this Regulation in keeping with the principles of dignity, independence, equality and integration.
 For example:

-- We welcome feedback in person, by mail or email, by telephone and by fax.
+- We welcome feedback in person, by mail, email and by telephone.
 The public is encouraged to provide feedback using the “Contact Us” area of the LoyaltyOne website.
-All feedback is sent to the appropriate General Manager for review and action.
+All feedback is sent to the appropriate Associate for review and action.

 LoyaltyOne meets the requirements of Section 27 of Accessible Employment Standards within the IASR.
 Under this section, we are required to provide individualized workplace emergency response information to employees who have a disability.
 If the employee requires assistance in case of an emergency, and consented to have information about his or her accommodation needs shared, LoyaltyOne will provide the workplace emergency response information to the person designated by LoyaltyOne to provide assistance to the employee.